openMetaAnalysis/job-crafting/README.md

 * Resources, social
 * Resources, structural

-**Clinical summary:** This meta-analysis suggests that the effectiveness of the clinical intervention *is* [moderate](https://training.cochrane.org/handbook/current/chapter-15#section-15-5-3-1).
+**Clinical summary:** PENDING.
+CURRENT CONTENT IS AN UNMODIFIED  TEMPLATE.
+This meta-analysis suggests that the effectiveness of the clinical intervention *is* [moderate](https://training.cochrane.org/handbook/current/chapter-15#section-15-5-3-1).
 [Standarized mean differences](https://training.cochrane.org/handbook/current/chapter-15#section-15-3) betweeen intervention and control groups across outcomes range from 0.49 to 0.78.

 Heterogeneity of results as measured by I<sup>2</sup> '[might not be important](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 0% for all analyses; however very wide confidence intervals reflect the small number of studies and subjects.